House Concerts and House Parties with Chris ChickeringApril 2, 2016

-House Concerts with Chris Chickering are special experiences guests will remember for years to come.
-This page explains how you can host your very own.
+House Concerts and House Parties with Chris Chickering are special experiences guests will remember for years to come.
+This page explains how you can host either.

-To learn more and get your house concert ball rolling, please call 505-670-0712 or email: HouseConcerts@ChrisChickering.com
+To get the ball rolling on your house concert or house party please call 505-670-0712 or email: Hello@ChrisChickering.com

 “This past weekend we had 40 people gathered in our home for a house concert with singer/songwriter Chris Chickering, accompanied by vocalist/guitarist Daniel Murphy.
 It was a delightful evening beginning with a wine & cheese social hour followed by the concert which was performed on our covered porch.

 The guests raved about the quality of the concert calling it “enchanting”, “fun”, “inspirational” & “awesome”…”Chris’ original lyrics are so heartfelt.”

 It was remarkable to experience such wonderful talent right in our own living room!
 Chris & Daniel are not only professional but are also sweet, kind & fun so the entire evening felt like a lovely group of old friends enjoying each other’s company & gifts.
 Thank you Chris & Daniel for sharing your passion with us!”

 – Drue Anderson